 Colour is Key: Brights & Pastels

 One of my favourite things about them is that the waist straps are adjustable, so the majority will work for plus.
-If you’re after something a little smarter, try searching for ‘belt bags’ instead and check out the sleeker leather / faux leather options.
+If you’re after something a little smarter, try searching for ‘belt bags’ instead and check out the sleeker leather or faux leather options.

 Check 2: The Return of Check

 Yep, this versatile pattern is still around, but diversified from the one-note grey Prince of Wales of last season into a celebration of all things check: tartan, plaid, gingham… the works.
-Look out for checks that have a dash of colour, especially yellow (you have Clueless and Burberry nostalgia to thank for that), and work the pattern on things other than suits.
+Look out for checks that have a dash of colour, especially yellow (you have Clueless and Burberry nostalgia to thank for that), and work the pattern on pieces other than suits.

 So, apparently this is a thing that is happening now.
 Most seasons a few fringed pieces will crop up here and there, but for SS18 we’re going all out.
 Whether you prefer your fringing with a country, western, or an 80’s flavour, there is definitely something for you!
 I’m particularly fond of the jackets, tbh.

-I love the tailoring that’s around already for SS18, and as the season progresses I can only imagine that we will be blessed with so much more as it is set to be a key trend through to AW – although, when isn’t great tailoring in style?
-Whether you keep your tailored pieces muted, bright, floral or patterned; this is a great opportunity to pick up some sharp pieces for your wardrobe.
+I love the tailoring that’s around already for SS18, and as the season progresses I can only imagine that we will be blessed with so much more as it is set to be a key trend through to AW.
+Although, when isn’t great tailoring in style?
+Whether you keep your tailored pieces muted, bright, floral, or patterned; this is a great opportunity to pick up some sharp pieces for your wardrobe.

 To be in line with catwalk trends, block colours and pencil skirts are your best bet.